Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## Not only forgets
 [channels-unsoundness]: #channels-unsoundness

-There exists a way to exploit the old `thread::spawn` API without any memory leaks!
+There exists a way to exploit the old `thread::scoped` API without any memory leaks!
 We can move `JoinHandle` inside the thread it is meant to protect, creating a kind of cycle:

 ```rust
 use std::{